kos-conf/f1-leaderboard-workshop/README.md

 - After creation of new environment screen would be navigated to create a cluster follow below instructions
    - Choose your own name
-   - Cluster Type: Standard
+   - Cluster Type: Basic
-   - Provider and Region: aws, `us-east-1`
+   - Provider and Region: aws, `us-east-2`
    - Uptime SLA: 99.9%
    - Click one Launch Cluster